|

 Heretics of Dune (1984)

-With Leto II gone, the universe is in chaos.
-New powers are rising, especially the mysterious “Lost Ones” returning from the Scattering.
-The Bene Gesserit, always scheming, work to maintain balance by training a powerful young woman named Sheeana, who can control sandworms.
+Leto II is gone, leaving the universe in chaos.
+New powers emerge, particularly the “Lost Ones” returning from the Scattering.
+The Bene Gesserit train Sheeana, a girl capable of controlling sandworms, to help maintain balance.

 Chapterhouse : Dune (1987)

-Arrakis is gone – completely destroyed.
-The Bene Gesserit now operate from Chapterhouse, where they’re desperately trying to terraform a new desert world and preserve the sandworm species.
-But time is running out, and a new, brutal enemy known only as “the Enemy” is closing in.
+Arrakis is destroyed, and the Bene Gesserit now operate from Chapterhouse, attempting to terraform a desert world and preserve the sandworms.
+But time is running out, and a new, brutal force known only as “the Enemy” is closing in.

 This is the tensest book in the series.
 Everything feels like it’s on the edge of collapse.
 It’s both a conclusion and a cliffhanger.
 While some threads are wrapped up, the larger story is left unresolved – creating endless speculation.